-WSESU/WSESD OFFICE OF DIVERSITY, EQUITY AND SOCIAL JUSTICE
+WSESU EQUITY AND SOCIAL JUSTICE LEAGUE

-MIKAELA SIMMS, WSESU
+MIKAELA SIMMS (she/her) WSESU

 Mikaela Simms has been working as WSESU Diversity Coordinator for over 10 years.
 She arrived in Vermont by way of the San Francisco Bay Area and Guinea West Africa; where She taught middle school with an emphasis on Social Justice.
 In her current role she emphasizes humanizing every situation and making connections across disciplines and other dividing lines.
 “Our job as educators is to be curious about every student and colleague.
 It is through deep inquiry that we learn about ourselves and the equitable world we wish build.”